Goodereck History, Family Crest & Coats of Arms

-Anglo-Saxon culture of Britain.
+The present generation of the Goodereck family is only the most recent to bear a name that dates back to the ancient Anglo-Saxon culture of Britain.
 Their name comes from having lived in the region of Goodrich or Gotheridge in the county of Hereford.
 The surname Goodereck may also derive from the patronymic name the son of Godrich which was composed of the elements God which referred to someone good and Ric which meant power.
 The surname may also have derived from the Old English cud, meaning "famous," with the aforementioned "ric."
-CITATION[CLOSE]

 Early Origins of the Goodereck family